- Online Training

 “Young athletes who train intensively, whether specialized or not, can also be at risk of adverse effects on the mind and body.”
 Approximately 50% of pediatric sport-related injuries are due to overuse.
 By age 13, over 70% of athletes drop out of sports.
 This is multi-factorial, but two standout reasons for this would be negative performance evaluations and overtraining.
 Both lead to undue chronic stress that can impede biological development.

 Manipulation is perhaps the most concerning aspect.
 Young athletes are “pawns in a matrix” that includes an overly regulated schedule, parental expectations, dietary restrictions, sleep deprivation, decreased academic performance, performance enhancing substances, and potentially emotional or physical abuse.
 Children are placed in a structured, adult world and have to trust their superiors are doing what is best for them.
 In the world of sports, where athletes are often considered merchandise, this is often a serious misplacement of trust.
-Sports is an industry, but that doesn’t mean we have to neglect the human dignity of children in our pursuit of cultivating elite athletes.
+Sports is an industry, but that doesn’t mean we have to neglect the human dignity of children in our pursuit of developing elite human beings in sport.

 Given the outlook of many high-level figures in the sports industry, these issues can emerge whether we choose specialization or diversification because it is the nature of the beast in organized sports.
 This is why our understanding of the multi-sport model must evolve.
 The tenants of free play, diversified experiences in all pursuits, strong social support and other coping methods must be utilized to give each child the opportunity to grow and thrive in all aspects of life.
 Simply shouting into the void that kids should play organized baseball, football, basketball and run track is accomplishing very little but imposing more stress on a child’s system just like intense specialization does.